vmware/powershell-module-for-vmware-cloud-foundation-instance-recovery/docs/index.md

 # PowerShell Module for VMware Cloud Foundation Instance Recovery

-`VMware.CloudFoundation.InstanceRecovery` is a PowerShell module that has been written to support the ability to automate and accelerate the recovery of a [VMware Cloud Foundation][docs-vmware-cloud-foundation] instance through the use of
+`VMware.CloudFoundation.InstanceRecovery` is a PowerShell module that has been written to support the ability to automate and accelerate the recovery of a VMware Cloud Foundation instance through the use of PowerShell cmdlets.
-PowerShell cmdlets.

 [:material-powershell: &nbsp; PowerShell Gallery][psgallery-module-recovery]{ .md-button .md-button--primary }.

-## Requirements.
+## Requirements

 ### Platforms